 Royal Town of Kuala Kangsar

-Kuala Kangsar is the royal town of the state of Perak in Malaysia.
-It is where the Sultanate of Perak and his family resides.
+The Royal Town of Kuala Kangsar, Perak is where the Sultanate of Perak and his family resides.
+Kuala Kangsar is about 30km from Ipoh.
 It’s also the hometown of my other half and I like it’s relax laid back atmosphere.
 I like to relax there especially after a hectic week at work.
-Kuala Kangsar is about 30km from Ipoh.
 The other alternative way to get here is to by train; there is small railway station in the middle of the town.

 Places of Interest in Kuala Kangsar